 On the other hand, when the two spouses have more equal incomes, and they are both substantial, the odds of getting hit with the marriage penalty go up.

 If you do face a marriage penalty, you can't get around it by continuing to file as a single person.
 That's because if you're legally married on December 31, you're considered married for the full year and you must therefore file as either married filing jointly or married filing separately.

 Using the married filing separately status rarely works to lower a couple's tax bill.
 You can't, for example, game the system by having one spouse itemize deductions while the other claims the standard deduction.
 Both spouses must either itemize or use the standard deduction.
 You can't mix and match.

 Once you're back from the honeymoon, you and your spouse need to check in with your bosses to adjust withholding from your paychecks.
-First, sit down with the instructions for Form W-4 or consult IRS Publication 919: How Do I Adjust My Tax Withholding? to determine how many withholding allowances you deserve.
+First, sit down with the instructions for Form W-4 or refer to IRS Publication 919: How Do I Adjust My Tax Withholding? to determine how many withholding allowances you deserve.

 Once you come up with the proper number, you can divide them however you choose, recognizing that each allowance is worth more (in terms of reduced withholding and more take-home pay) to the higher earner.

 Unfortunately, many working couples have to worry more about under-withholding than over-withholding.
 The W-4 instructions have a special worksheet to take this into account by walking you through the process of eliminating allowances the other rules say you should claim.
 Don't think of this as a punishment.
 The goal is to match withholding with what you'll actually owe for the year—so you don't get either a big refund or a nasty tax surprise when you file.